reworkhow/JWAS.jl/docs/src/manual/workflow.md

 * The effects fitted in the model for trait `y2` are the intercept, `x1`, `x2`, `x3` and direct genetic effects (`ID`).
 * The effects fitted in the model for trait `y3` are the intercept, `x1`, the interaction between `x1` and `x3`, `x2` and direct genetic effects (`ID`).

 On the last line, the model is built given the model equation and residual variance `R` (a 3x3 matrix).
+In Bayesian analysis, `R` is the mean for the prior assigned for the residual variance with degree of freedom `df`, defaulting to 4.0.
+If `R` is not provided, a value is calculated from responses (phenotypes).
 By default, all effects are treated as fixed and classed as factors (categorical variables) rather than covariates (quantitative variables).

 ## Step 4: Set Factors or Covariate
 ```julia